 Our young male camels grow up with their mothers as well as the herd.
 During their childhood, the males slowly learn how to work with humans and eventually offer rides.

 Camels grow slowly.
-We do not introduce them to a rider until at least age four and even then, it is only for a few minutes at a time and never more than once a week.
-They are so intelligent, they do not require constant repetition.
+We do not introduce them to a rider until at least age four, and even then, it is only for a few minutes at a time and never more than once a week.
+Camels are intelligent, quick learners, and do not require constant repetition.
 We do not ask the camels to carry a human until age six.
-Even then, they give few rides and spend most of the time just "hangin" with the ride crew, getting to know the ropes.
+Even then, they give few rides and spend most of the time just "hangin" with the ride crew and getting to know the ropes.

-Our camel rides are what we call the country fair style ride.
-They are hand led by a trainer around a large rather circular path.
-The path takes camels and riders behind Pepper Tree Hill and in front of the paddocks where you meet Zohan, our herd bull and other paddock residents.
+Our camel rides are what we call a county fair style ride.
+Camels are hand led by a trainer around a large, circular path.
+The path takes camels and riders behind Pepper Tree Hill and in front of the paddocks where you meet Zohan, our herd bull, and other paddock residents.

-We do not give camel rides to children under 3 years old.
+We do not give camel rides to children under 4 years of age.
 We do restrict the combined weight of riders (children ride two at a time) to 200 lbs.

 Please respect our camel ride weight limit of 200 lbs.
 Please be sure you are physically fit enough to climb aboard, sit up straight, and pull yourself off of the camel and back onto the platform.

 When camels can easily carry 600 lbs., why do we at Oasis Camel Dairy enforce a combined-rider-weight-limit of only 200 lbs.?